vitalybe/radio-stream-cli/README.md

 Adding existing music library
 ------------------------------
 Copy your music files to the folder `library/new-music`.
-Then run: `bin/app/beet import /radio-stream/new-music`.
+Then run: `bin/app/import`.
+Once the import is complete your music will be moved to `library/music`.

-NOTE: `/radio-stream/new-music` folder is a mapped folder on the docker container.
-You don't need to change it to match to your actual folder structure.

 Import process is described in more detail in beet's documentation [here](http://beets.readthedocs.io/en/v1.4.2/reference/cli.html#import)